Hibiscus for High Blood Pressure: How to lower BP drinking a natural tea

 How to use hibiscus

-Drink 3 times a day if you want to get a boost start to the process.
+Drink the tea 3 times a day if you want to get a boost start to the process.
 The morning cup is the most important one because they have the most diuretic effect.
 By drinking a lot you’ll also give your immune system a boost avoiding catching colds.

 Tea bags wont do it.
 You have to get the dried flowers which are easy to find online or in good health food stores, buy hibiscus in bulk.

-First off, don’t worry about high blood pressure.
+Don’t worry about high blood pressure.
 The more you worry, the higher your blood pressure will be.
 So, the first line of treatment is to relax.
 People are afraid of high blood pressure because doctor’s have been saying – if you have high blood pressure you’ll have a heart attack and die.
 But that is simply not true.

 Blood pressure fluctuate between high and low thought out the day, and that is exactly what it supposed to do.
 It is normal to have high blood pressure when exercising.
 High blood pressure is not an abnormality.
 Only if it doesn’t ever go down.